 Typically, upon a person’s death, his or her tangible personal property is disposed of under his or her will.
 A 2011 change in Massachusetts law has made it easier to allow for the distribution of tangible assets by will.
 Under Massachusetts law, you can now provide in your will that your tangible assets must be distributed as set forth in a separate written statement or list.
 This tangible personal property memorandum must be in writing, be signed (and preferably dated), and describe the tangible property items and their recipients with reasonable certainty.
 Even though the memorandum does not need to be executed with the same formalities as a will, if your will directs that your tangibles must be distributed by memorandum, the memorandum is legally binding.
 The ability to distribute tangible property by memorandum gives greater flexibility to individuals in creating and updating a distribution plan for their tangible assets.

 Tangibles owned by a person at death are included in the measure of the person’s gross estate for estate tax purposes.
-Each person has a lifetime federal estate and gift tax exemption ($11.4 million in 2019, indexed annually for inflation) that will be applied against his or her gross estate.
+Each person has a lifetime federal estate and gift tax exemption ($12.06 million in 2022, indexed annually for inflation until January 1, 2026, when it is set to reduce roughly by half) that will be applied against his or her gross estate.
 If a person’s assets are in excess of his or her remaining exemption amount, transfers at death may generate additional estate tax.
 There may also be state estate tax consequences to transfers at death.
-For example, Massachusetts currently has a much lower estate tax exemption than the exemption under federal law (fixed at $1 million in 2019 and thereafter).
+For example, Massachusetts currently has a much lower estate tax exemption than the exemption under federal law (fixed at $1 million in 2022 and thereafter).

 Gifts of tangible property to charity can also be made upon death under the donor’s will.
 Although the item’s fair market value will be included in the value of the donor’s gross estate for estate tax purposes, it will be offset by a charitable deduction of an equal amount.